Events archive

 Come and celebrate China’s second-biggest annual festival with the Confucius Institute!
 Fun and informal drop-in activities like Chinese calligraphy, costumes, dance performances, tea ceremony and moon cake tasting that are traditionally enjoyed during the Moon Festival, as it is also known.

-Manchester Literature Festival: Mary Jean Chan, Xi Chuan & Jennifer Lee Tsai
+Manchester Literature Festival: Mary Jean Chan, Xi Chuan and Jennifer Lee Tsai

 MLF and the Confucius Institute are delighted to present an inspiring afternoon of poetry from three exciting voices of Chinese heritage.
 Xi Chuan is a multi-award-winning poet, essayist, translator, and is currently a professor at Beijing Normal University.
 He has published nine collections of poetry, including Depth and Shallowness, and A Dream’s Worth, and has translated the likes of Ezra Pound, Jorge Luis Borges, Czeslaw Milosz and Gary Snyder.
 Mary Jean Chan’s poems feature in many literary journals and Carcanet’s New Poetries V11.
 Her debut collection is due from Faber in 2019.
 Jennifer Lee Tsai is a fellow of the acclaimed national poetry mentoring scheme, The Complete Works III, and her poems appear in the Bloodaxe anthology, Ten: Poets of the New Generation.
 The event will be introduced by John McAuliffe.